Car Door Bike Riding Accident

 Getting doored while riding a bike can happen unexpectedly.
 When a driver or passenger exists from the left-hand side of the vehicle without checking their surroundings, they are putting bicyclists in danger of getting injured.
 A bicyclist could either not have enough time to react to the door or will swerve into traffic to avoid getting hit.
 Regardless of what the bicyclist chooses to do, both actions could result in serious injuries.

-California is a fault state, meaning that somebody must be found responsible for causing an accident.
-California is also a comparative liability state, meaning that more than one person involved in causing the accident can be held liable for the damages caused.
-The level of liability that each party is found guilty of depends on the level of negligence that each party engaged in that caused the accident.
-Negligence occurs when someone breaches their duty of care, also known as their responsibility to conduct themselves in a lawful and careful way to protect others as well as themselves.
+California is a fault state, meaning that when an accident happens, someone must be found at-fault for causing it.
+California is also a comparative liability state, meaning that more than one party involved can be found liable for damages and injuries.
+The weight of liability for each party is determined by the level of negligence they contributed to the collision.
+Negligence occurs when someone breaches their duty of care.
+It is the individual’s responsibility to follow the rules of the road in order to protect not only themselves, but others, as well.

 Everyone is expected to owe a duty of care to one another while on the road, including cyclists and motorists.
 Cyclists must do their part by riding in areas where they are given the permission to do so.
 Drivers must look around their surroundings and cautiously open their door when exiting out of the vehicle.
 A bike accident that involves a car door is, majority of the time, the driver’s fault.
 This is because the driver has a greater duty of care and should always check for any upcoming traffic or cyclists before they decide to open their door.
 It would be negligent for the driver to open the door right away without inspecting the area first to make sure it is safe for them to get out of their vehicle.
 Bicyclists could keep a lookout for those who seem like they are going to open their car door, however, this is not an easy task for them to fulfill.
 It can be very difficult to predict when a car door is going to open.